sakolkar/Othello/README.md

 Installing/Running
 ------------------

-To run the game, enter the command in the othello directory
+To run the game, enter the command in the Othello directory

-    $ python3 othello.py
+    $ python3 othello

 Gameplay
 --------